nithinphilips/axiom/README.rst

   have questions about Axiom's behavior.
 * Working calendar rules are applied after a date is generated from the recurrence rules.
 This could cause dates to duplicate.
-For example, a DAILY schedule will generate occurances for Sat and Sun.
+For example, a DAILY schedule will generate recurrences for Sat and Sun.
 When the working calendar rules are applied, the Sat and Sun dates will be changed to the following Mon, resulting in 3 tasks for Monday.
 This is how TRIRIGA behaves with the DEFAULT 8 to 5 calendar.